 - On the very top, players want to line some basic slabs which provide shade and protection; more slabs and stairs can be used to add depth.

-Moving forward, the next design we would like to look at is with loads of hedges.
+Moving forward, the next design I would like to look at is with loads of hedges.
 While the entire wall will not be focused on hedges, players can also use different types of wood to complete the look.

 - Players can line the edges of the wall with wood such as oak, spruce, or any other wood.